“Am I rather skeptical”: LMU professor criticizes RKI – and shares alarming observation

-A statistics professor answers “lateral thinker” theories on excess mortality with a clear no – but also has advice to the RKI.
+A statistics professor answers “lateral thinkers” theories on excess mortality with a clear no – but also has advice to the Robert Koch Institute.

 - In the debate around Excess mortality an important factor is being overlooked, says a Munich statistician.